-- individual, and where indicated, clinicians providing treatment to other family members, is documented; AND - F. Group treatment would include community/milieu group therapy, group psychotherapy, education with teacher and tutors, and activity group therapy at least once a day and each lasting 60-90 minutes; AND - G. Individual treatment with a licensed behavioral health clinician at least once a week; AND - H. Evaluation and assessment by a board-certified psychiatrist two times per week or more frequently if medication therapy management indicated; there is documented rationale if no medication is prescribed; AND - I. Unless contraindicated, the individual's guardian/caregiver will participate in development of the treatment plan, participate in family program and groups and receive family therapy at least once a week; AND - J. A discharge plan is completed within one week prior to discharge that includes who the outpatient providers will be as well as linkage/coordination with the child/adolescent/caregiver's community resources/supports with the goal of returning the child/adolescent to his/her regular family environment as soon as possible, unless contraindicated; AND - K. The treatment is individualized and not determined by a programmatic timeframe.
+- F. Group treatment would include community/milieu group therapy, group psychotherapy, and activity group therapy at least once a day and each lasting 60-90 minutes; AND - G. Observation and assessment by a board-certified psychiatrist at least two times per week or more frequently and access to medical care, including medication management if indicated.
+There is documented rationale if no medication is prescribed; AND - H. Individual treatment with a licensed behavioral health clinician at least once a week; AND - I. Unless contraindicated, the patient's primary support system will participate in development of the treatment plan, participate in family program and groups and receive family therapy with the identified patient at least once a week; AND - J. A discharge plan is completed within one week prior to discharge that includes who the outpatient providers will be as well as linkage/coordination with the patient's community resources with the goal of returning the patient to his/her regular social environment as soon as possible, unless contraindicated; AND - K. The treatment is individualized and not determined by a programmatic timeframe.
 It is expected that patients will be prepared to receive the majority of their treatment in a community setting. - III.
-Exclusion Criteria (Any of the following criteria is sufficient for exclusion from this level of care): - A. Parent/guardian does not voluntarily consent to admission or treatment; OR - B. The child/adolescent exhibits severe suicidal, homicidal or acute mood symptoms/thought disorder, which requires a more intensive level of care; OR - C. The child/adolescent has medical conditions or impairments that would prevent beneficial utilization of services, or is not stabilized on medications; OR - D. The primary problem is social, economic (i.e. housing, family, conflict, etc.), or one of physical health without concurrent major psychiatric episode meeting criteria for this level of care; OR - E. The admission is being used for purposes of convenience or as an alternative to incarceration within the juvenile justice or protective services system, including predatory behaviors, or as an alternative to specialized schooling (which should be provided by the local school system) or simply as respite or housing. - F. The treatment program is a Luxury Treatment Program, as defined below.
+Exclusion Criteria (Any of the following criteria is sufficient for exclusion from this level of care): - A. The patient does not voluntarily consent to admission or treatment; OR - B. The patient exhibits severe suicidal, homicidal or acute mood symptoms/thought disorder, which requires a more intensive level of care; OR - C. The patient has medical conditions or impairments that would prevent beneficial utilization of services, or is not stabilized on medications; OR - D. The primary problem is social, economic, (i.e. housing, family conflict, etc.), or one of physical health without concurrent major psychiatric episode meeting criteria for this level of care; OR - E. The admission is being used for purposes of convenience or as an alternative to incarceration or housing. - F. The treatment program is a Luxury Treatment Program, as defined below.
 There is no evidence to support that Luxury Treatment Programs are superior to standard therapy or medically necessary. - G. The treatment program utilizes interventions that are not based in a federal registry of evidence-based interventions, such as the Substance Abuse and Mental Health Services Administration (SAMHSA) Evidence-Based Practices Resource Center.